Employment and HR

 Employer determines hours and place of work Contractor usually sets their own hours and place of work

-Employer pays for all expenses incurred in performing the work Contractor takes out their own insurance.
+Employer pays for all expenses incurred in performing the work Contractor takes out their own insurance and pays for expenses incur in relation to the work

 Sham contracting and misrepresentation under the FW Act